aquesidilly/Movie-App/readme.md

 The login page is tested throughout my tests as a number of my test operations require a logged in user.

-The create recipe page is tested by checking that a recipe is entered, the page redirects and the new recipe is present on the index page.
+The create movie page is tested by checking that a movie is entered, the page redirects and the new movie is present on the index page.

-The recipes to recipe page is tested by searching for any recipes on the recipe page, getting its id number and going to that recipe details page and checking the contents are there.
+The movies to movie page is tested by searching for any movies on the movie page, getting its id number and going to that recipe details page and checking the contents are there.

-The update recipe page is tested by going to a logged in users edit recipe page and changing some data and committing it.
-This the redirects the user to teh index page and that it tested that the information has changed on that recipe.
+The update movie page is tested by going to a logged in users edit movie page and changing some data and committing it.
+This the redirects the user to teh index page and that it tested that the information has changed on that movie.

 The delete recipe page is tested by going to it's recipe detail page and deleting it, then checking the redirect has happened and that the recipe does not appear on the index page.